connorgladish/CalendarAPI/README.md

 Currently runs on Python 3.12.3.

-**Prototype for CalenderAPI.** Works to pull subject, date and time, and location for a selected amount of time.
+**Prototype for CalendarAPI.** Works to pull subject, date and time, and location for a selected amount of time.
 Start and end time are fixed.
 --------------
 **Update** Now there is a GUI for this program.
  - Main GUI is under main.py - this one is the main one not to mess with until we know for sure.